bitcointxoko/design/02-pbanner.md

 This is our current banner, just quickly made in ASCII art, so a redesign is probably much needed.

 ### Requirements
+- rectangle
-- rectangle, on satellite.earth it's 3:1.
+  - on satellite.earth it's 3:1.
+  - on snort.social it's 16:7.